apedawi-cs/dpgmm-vi/README.md

+# Dirichlet process Gaussian mixture model (DPGMM)

-# Self-contained example of a Dirichlet process Gaussian mixture model (DPGMM) trained with variational inference in TensorFlow
+In this repository, you will find a self-contained example of a Dirichlet process Gaussian mixture model (DPGMM) trained with variational inference in TensorFlow.
+For a description of the model and the approach for carrying out inference, please refer to [description.ipynb](https://github.com/apedawi-cs/dpgmm-vi/blob/master/description.ipynb).
+To run the script, make sure you have the requisite dependencies below, download [dpgmm_vi.py](https://github.com/apedawi-cs/dpgmm-vi/blob/master/dpgmm_vi.py) to the desired directly, and call `python dpgmm_vi.py` from it.

-### Dependencies
+### Python 2.7.10 dependencies
 ```
 matplotlib==1.3.1
 numpy==1.14.5